CNP-CIIMAR/FAALPred/utilities/readme.md

-Script 12: A script to organize antiSMASH directories into BiG-SLiCE datasets, grouped by a user-selected taxonomic level (Phylum, Order, or Genus). organize_bigslice.py
+Script 12: A script to organize antiSMASH directories into BiG-SLiCE datasets, grouped by a user-selected taxonomic level (Phylum, Order, or Genus), organize_bigslice.py

 # Organize Big Slice

 ## Description

 This script is designed to help organize antiSMASH results into a directory structure compatible with BiG-SLiCE.
 It performs the following tasks: